Tuesday, 30 July 2019

 The criteria for the listing that this significant height revision applies to are:

-The hill is currently listed by the point (Pt.
-690.2m) notation and it is adjoined to the Moelwynion range of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is positioned with the A4085 road to its south-west, the A498 road to its north-west and the A470 road towards the east, and has the small community of Croesor towards the south-west and the town of Blaenau Ffestiniog towards the east.
+The hill is being listed by the point (Pt.
+690.2m) notation, and it is adjoined to the Moelwyn Mawr group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is positioned with the A4085 road to its south-west, the A498 road to its north-west and the A470 road to its east, and has the small community of Croesor towards the south-west and the town of Blaenau Ffestiniog towards the east.

-Prior to the survey with the Trimble GeoXH 6000 this hill was listed with a 688m summit height which appears as a spot height on the Ordnance Survey Vector Map Local hosted on the Geograph website and which is entitled the Interactive Coverage Map.
+Prior to the Trimble GeoXH 6000 survey this hill was listed with a 688m summit height, based on the spot height that appears on the Ordnance Survey Vector Map Local hosted on the Geograph website and which is entitled the Interactive Coverage Map.

 Extract from the Ordnance Survey Vector Map Local hosted on the Geograph website